Forbidden Women (1959 film)

 Forbidden Women (aliases: Nisa Muharramat نساء محرمات, translit.Nesaa Moharramat or Nessa Muharramat) is a 1959 Egyptian drama film directed by Mahmoud Zulfikar.
 It is written by Amin Youssef Ghorab and Mahmoud Zulfikar.
-The film stars Salah Zulfikar, Huda Sultan.
+It stars Salah Zulfikar and Huda Sultan.
+The film is produced by Union Films (Abbas Helmi) and distributed by Al-Sharq Film Distribution Company.

 Plot

 Tawfiq is a wealthy man who works as a contractor.
 He was married to Hafiza and they did not have any children, so he adopts Ahmed, who manages his business later.
 Ahmed became involved in an affair with a playful woman named Mahasin.
 By chance, Tawfiq meets Mahasen through one of the matchmakers.
 The situation gets worse when Mahasen becomes pregnant with Ahmed at the same time which he desires her daughter, Laila, without knowing that she is Mahasen's daughter.